yoavadamlab/VR-setup-for-NeuroImaging/README.md

 ## Hardware all together

- We based the Wheel on [ThorLabs Breadboard](https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=159) with ThorLabs standart posts and connectors.
+ We based the Wheel on [ThorLabs Breadboard](https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=159) with ThorLabs standared posts and connectors.

 ### Mouse head fixation

- The mice head was fixed by [Neurotar head fixation system](https://www.neurotar.com/the-mobile-homecage/#stability).
+ The mice head is fixed using [Neurotar head fixation system](https://www.neurotar.com/the-mobile-homecage/#stability).

 <img src="https://user-images.githubusercontent.com/98536980/152039318-e970ad76-c7f7-4bf8-936f-f8c45221edb3.jpeg" width="300" height="350">

 ### Reward delivery and lick detection

-Tube (filled with 10% sucrose water for reward delivery), was connected to [Neurotar lick port](https://www.neurotar.com/the-mobile-homecage/#stability) from one end, and to solenoid valve from the other end.
-The solenoid valve was connected to an H-bridge for voltage supply.
+A plstic tube (filled with 10% sucrose water for reward delivery), was connected by thin rubber tubes, passing through a solenoid valve, and to a lick port at it's end  [Neurotar lick port](https://www.neurotar.com/the-mobile-homecage/#stability) The solenoid valve was connected to an H-bridge for voltage supply.
 An electrical wire was soldered to the edge of a needle which compose on the lick port.
 This wire was connected to a capacitance sensor for mouse lick detection.

 <img src="https://user-images.githubusercontent.com/98536980/152039358-6db3975e-dfc3-45fc-8f1e-7cf7f580c015.jpeg" width="300" height="350">